UNITED24 - Make a charitable donation in support of Ukraine!

 The European Union took steps toward temporarily suspending sanctions against Belarus despite concerns about the 11 October 2015 presidential election.
 France’s Secretary of State for European Affairs, Harlem Desir, said EU foreign ministers on 12 October 2015 had made a provisional commitment for a four-month lifting of sanctions beginning in January 2016 after an election that took place "in the most transparent and calm way possible."

-European Union ministers agreed to suspend sanctions against Belarus following Sunday's landslide re-election win by authoritarian President Alexander Lukashenko.
+European Union ministers agreed to suspend sanctions against Belarus following the landslide re-election win by authoritarian President Alexander Lukashenko.
 The EU decision, announced October 12, 2015 by French European Affairs Minister Harlem Desir, came just weeks after Lukashenko unexpectedly ordered the release of six high-profile political dissidents that his administration had jailed in recent years.
 Those releases were widely interpreted as overtures to the West, aimed at ending years of Western sanctions spawned by Lukashenko's harsh treatment of opposition leaders and activists during his two decades in office.

 NEWSLETTER